Dbarreau/NetFileShare-Permission/README.md

 <p align=center><img src="https://user-images.githubusercontent.com/121436228/222591810-3ba848ec-033a-490b-bf2a-348ea7840793.png"></p>

-<p>In this tutorial we are going to use Dr. Barreau, the Board leader to access these four folders.
+<p>In this tutorial, we are going to use Dr. Barreau, the Board leader to access these four folders.

   1. The "Doctor's research" folder will be the "Read Only" folder.